 Environment: Environmental protection is not just the law but the right thing to do.
 It is a continual process and starts with deliberate planning.
 Always be alert to ways to protect our environment during training and missions.
 In doing so, you will contribute to the sustainment of our training resources while protecting people and the environment from harmful effects.
 Refer to the current Environmental Considerations manual and the current GTA Environmental-related Risk Assessment card.
+It is the responsibility of all Soldiers and Department of the Army civilians to protect the environment; that is, practice environmental stewardship.
+All operations conducted on Army installations will comply with federal, state, local and host-nation environmental requirements and Army regulations.
+Army personnel will sustain compliance at all sites in the U.S. and abroad, establishing good relationships with communities and regulators.

-It is the responsibility of all Soldiers and Department of the Army civilians to protect the environment from damage.
-Army personnel must take care of the environment; that is, practice environmental stewardship.
-All operations conducted on Army installations will comply with federal, state, local and hostnation environmental requirements and Army regulations.
-Army personnel will sustain compliance at all sites in the US and abroad, establishing good relationships with communities and regulators.
 Environmental risk management consists of the following steps: